NathanielHotchkiss/NathanielHotchkiss/README.md

 ## **Hello, I'm Nathan!** :octocat:

-#### I'm an aspiring Full-Stack Web Developer in Northern Virginia.
-I'm currently a student at Thinkful's Engineering Immersion program, but also do plenty of additional studying (YouTube, freeCodeCamp, Udemy, and large amounts of MDN).
+#### I'm an aspiring Full-Stack Web Developer in Northern Virginia, currently attending Thinkful's Engineering Immersion program.
+I enjoy coding and the challenges it presents.
 While I have so much more to learn, I'm eager to join a group of like-minded individuals and put my skills to the test.

 -------------------------------------